ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 - Create variables for elements with ids movearrow-up, movearrow-left, movearrow-right, movearrow-down called "moveArrowUp", "moveArrowLeft", "moveArrowRight", and "moveArrowDown"
 - Create variable for element score text called "scoreText"
+- Create integer variable for keeping track of player's score called "score".
+It should be set to 0.
 - Create empty array variable called "moves" for holding game moves
+- Create integer variable called "currentMove" with the value 0 to keep track of the current move in the "moves" array.

 ### 2. Detecting player movement